GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 • If you need to do it yourself: โ†’ Define the next physical action and add it to your Next Actions list; if it requires multiple steps, create a Project entry and define the first next action

 Anything that escapes this processing โ€” anything that sits in the inbox as a vague reminder rather than a defined next step โ€” remains an open loop and continues to consume working memory.
-The inbox is not a second brain.
-It is a processing queue.

 Step 3: Organise